omidp/spring-mvc-migrator/README.md

 ## How to use

-- Add the open rewrite plugin to maven pom file
+- Add the open rewrite plugin to your maven pom file

 ```
 <plugin>